xolox/lua-apr/README.md

 The following functionality has not been implemented yet but is on the to-do list:

  * **Encrypted network communication** (unfortunately this isn't provided by APR so [io_net.c][io_net] could get messy…)
+ * zhiguo zhao contributed an **LDAP** module which will soon be integrated in the Lua/APR binding

 [io_net]: https://github.com/xolox/lua-apr/blob/master/src/io_net.c